Josuto/monguito/README.md

 in the previous code sample.
 For that reason, when creating any new instance of a custom repository, we must pass a reference to a `Model`.

-Now let's jump into the topic at hand: The second constructor parameter is a map of the polymorphic types that the custom repository is able to handle.
+Now let's jump into the topic at hand: The second constructor parameter of `MongooseBookRepository` is a map of the polymorphic types that the custom repository is able to handle.
 This map is then used internally to convert any persisted document into the corresponding domain object (sub)type.
 This is exactly what the `instantiateFrom` function defined at `MongooseRepository` does.

 On another hand, Mongoose handles polymorphic objects via [discriminators](https://mongoosejs.com/docs/discriminators.html).
 Discriminators are